Zion Williamson switches back to the Pelicans lineup at the crucial time - The Media Times

 When Williamson returned in the pre-season, it seemed pleasant to take on Utah’s Rudy Gobert, the two-time NBA defensive player of the year.

-The initial prognosis was an absence of six to eight weeks, but the pelicans took a cautious, comprehensive approach with their coveted draft pick that lasted much longer.

 “There have been many times I’ve wanted to hit a wall or kick chairs because it’s frustrating,” Williamson said.
-“It is difficult in order not to be able to move your body as you want and not to do any sporting movements.

-Mostly because I’m 19 and haven’t even played my first NBA game.
-It was tough, but I struggled through. “
+“It is difficult not to be able to move your body the way you want and not to do any sporting movements.
+Especially because I am 19 and have not even played my first NBA game.
+It was tough, but I fought my way through. “

 Williamson’s rehab went far beyond healing the lateral meniscus of his knee.
 The team training staff analyzed and changed the way he moved, jumped and most of all landed.